 The number one mistake is not setting the rules to follow or clear objectives.
 Meetings at work often don’t even have a meeting agenda with itemized to-do lists.
-And when there’s no agenda, it’s more likely that the meeting will last for ages, with participants veering off topic and covering minor issues that don’t need to be addressed in front of, say, ten people.
+And when there’s no agenda, it’s more likely that the meeting will last for ages, with participants veering off-topic and covering minor issues that don’t need to be addressed in front of, say, ten people.

 # 2. Letting too many people in

-Inviting too many people for a meeting is another grave mistake.
+Inviting too many people to a meeting is another grave mistake.
 Very often, just a small part of what’s being said is relevant for particular attendees.
 Participants may get bored easily which, paired with the need for sitting up straight in uncomfortable clothes, makes some of them suffer.
 Others stare at their cell phones or think about how long they will have to stay after hours to make up for the time wasted on this meeting.

 # 3. Accepting being late